-Retail investors who buy investment products, particularly interests in a CIS (including a structured fund), may not clearly understand the products or the layers of costs associated with those products.
+Retail investors who buy investment products, particularly interests in a collective investment scheme (including a structured product), may not clearly understand the products or the layers of costs associated with those products.

 Accordingly, analyzing the issue of disclosure of information to investors - including information on the functioning of the products, on the related risk-return profile, on fees, and on the nature of invested assets and investment strategies - appears particularly appropriate.